qyh214/wow_addons_private_use/AddOns/HandyNotes_DragonflightTreasures/RECENT_CHANGES.md

-## Changed in v41
+## Changed in v42

-* Quest ID for Liskanoth
+* New rares for 10.0.5
-* Assorted dirt and packs
+* Improve the Boomthyr rocket engineering treasure a bit; questid thanks to InvisiBilldotnet!
+* Adjust my item comparison tooltips to avoid an error caused by incompletely-updated-for-Dragonflight tooltip addons
+* Fix Emerald Garden Explorer's Notes / Ruby Gem Cluster Map mixup in some tooltips